Frequently Asked Questions

 When we collect a set of data, we are confident that it is complete and accurate.
 We use advanced technical tools to extract data already available on the web, which means that we can only guarantee as much accuracy and completeness as the source provides.
 That said, we are very particular about making sure our sources are as official and as original as possible.
 We work with primary sources rather than third-party directories.

 Customers will note on each dataset description when the last update to the data was completed.
-AggData is committed to updating datasets at a minimum of every three months.
 Should you require a more current list than what is provided, please contact us to make arrangements.
-As well, we often work with clients to develop a custom solution for monthly subscriptions and other special requests.

 Geocoding is an advanced and difficult process and unfortunately is not a perfect science.
 However, AggData is confident that the system we have developed provides as accurate data as is available.
-Our primary method of geocoding relies on the same system that Google uses to map the addresses you type in a search bar to find locations.
+Our primary method of geocoding relies on the same system that mapping systems like Google Maps use to place the addresses you type in a search bar to find locations.
 Underneath this service are databases common to most geocoders, including NAVTEQ and Tele Atlas.
 We do our best to take advantage of the extra data we are able to extract from our primary sources, and we continually find ways to improve and more accurately place that marker directly on the business rooftop.

 Yes.
 AggData provides discounted pricing on multiple list purchases.
 Tell us what lists you need to purchase and we’ll create a discounted package price for you.
 Typically, the more data lists you purchase, the larger the discount you receive.